Jacksonville State University: Greek life

 Over ten percent of the undergraduate student body is said to be involved in Greek life.
-There are approximately 17 social and 22 other Greek-letter organizations.

-A total of 16 students were arrested in 2013 in connection with allegations of hazing; news reports stated that Alpha Phi Alpha had been involved.
+There are 22 national recognized raternities and sororities.
+In 2013, 16 students were arrested in connection with allegations of hazing; news reports stated that Alpha Phi Alpha had been involved.
 In 2015, JSU's chapter of Sigma Phi Epsilon was closed down following another set of hazing allegations.